ihni/books/README.md

 ## stage 1
 ### foundation / core

+### introduction to computers
+- [x] Code: The Hidden Language of Computer Hardware and Software
+  - by Charles Petzold

-### discrete mathematics
+#### discrete mathematics
-- Discrete Mathematics and Its Applications
+- [ ] Discrete Mathematics and Its Applications
   - by Kenneth H. Rosen